khalidua/SOLID_DP/design-patterns-explanation.md

 ### 1. Factory Pattern
 **Concept:**
-The Factory Pattern provides an interface for creating objects in a superclass, allowing subclasses to alter the type of objects that will be created.
-It encapsulates object creation logic, making the code more flexible and maintainable.
+The Factory Pattern provides an interface for creating objects, allowing subclasses to change the type of objects that will be created.
+It wraps object creation , which makes the code more maintainable.

 **Example in Our Pizza System:**
 ```python